Juan Pablo Guanipa: 2018 presidential election

 On 26 January 2018, his brother and secretary general of Primero Justicia, Tomás Guanipa, communicated the possibility that Juan Pablo Guanipa was the party's presidential candidate – despite the fact that he could nominate Henrique Capriles Radonski for the third time in future elections of the Democratic Unity Roundtable (MUD) primaries.
 Guanipa declared in November 2017 would not rule out taking such responsibility within PJ and compete for the nomination of the opposition coalition.
 However, on 19 February 2018, Justice First (PJ), Democratic Action and Popular Will (VP), announced they would not participate in presidential elections and expressed their rejection of the National Electoral Council, ruling out any intention of Guanipa in the electoral race.

 2020 Venezuelan National Assembly Delegated Committee election

 Alternate deputy of Guanipa, José Sánchez "Mazuco", announced in the day of the election that he was operated and hospitalized, so he would not be able to attend to the session, but assured that his vote would not make a difference since the main deputy Guanipa would attend instead.

 After being blocked from entering the Palacio Federal Legislativo on 5 January 2020, Juan Guaidó announced that a separate session of the National Assembly would happen in the building of El Nacional, a Venezuelan newspaper.
 National Assembly deputies signed their names on an attendance list upon entering the facility.
 Guanipa and Carlos Berrizbeitia were elected as first and second vice-presidents, respectively, taking oath at the scene.
 Several deputies abroad followed and endorsed the vote remotely from Madrid, Spain.

+2025 arrest

+Guanipa was arrested on 23 May 2025 by Venezuelan security forces and charged with allegedly leading a terrorist plot and conspiring with the United States to overthrow the government of Nicolás Maduro, commit acts of terrorism and attack Venezuela's power grid.
+He is also charged with money laundering and inciting hatred.

+His arrest was described by his political ally María Corina Machado as a kidnapping and an act of state terrorism, saying that the Venezuelan government is "desperately looking for her", as she continues in hiding.
+US Secretary of State Marco Rubio also condemned Guanipa's arrest as "unjustified and arbitrary", called for his release and for the restoration of democracy in Venezuela.